ntamas/cl1/doc/cmdline/index.rst

-    where ``id1`` and ``id2`` are the IDs of the two interacting proteins and ``type`` is the interaction type (which will silently be ignored by Cluster ONE).
+    where ``id1`` and ``id2`` are the IDs of the two interacting proteins and ``type`` is the interaction type (which will silently be ignored by ClusterONE).
 Each edge will have unit weight.
 The columns of the input file may be separated by spaces or tabs; however, make sure that you do not mix these separator characters.

 **Weighted edge lists**
-    This is the default file format assumed by Cluster ONE unless the file extension suggests otherwise.
+    This is the default file format assumed by ClusterONE unless the file extension suggests otherwise.
 Each line of the file has the following format::